bespokejs/bespoke/README.md

 If you need more information about the presentation, you may need to retain a reference to the individual [deck instance](deck-instances).

-*Note: Returning 'false' from a 'next' or 'prev' event handler will prevent default functionality and stop the event from propagating to subsequent event handlers.
+*Note: Returning false from a 'next', 'prev' or 'slide' event handler will prevent default functionality and stop the event from propagating to subsequent event handlers.
 This allows you to intercept the standard navigation events and manage state within individual slides, allowing [plugins](#plugins) for bullet lists, in-slide animations, etc.*

 ##### Unbinding events